leomoon-studios/leomoon-lightstudio/README.md

   - 12: Happy Blending!

 ## Future Ideas to Implement
-  - Exporting/importing light profiles (using XML file or blend).
   - Copy profile to scene (internal) operator
-  - Modal operator to controll position (click to place) and parameters (strength, size, etc.) of lights in 3D Viewport.
-  - Add ability to export (render) the light setup as environment texture (Equirectangular Panoramic)
+  - Add ability to export (render) the light setup as environment texture (Equirectangular Panoramic EXR)

 ## Compatibility
 Tested with Blender 2.78